sqlballs/MicrosoftFabricPre-Con/fabricoverview/01 - Introduction and Overview.md

 Microsoft Fabric introduces OneLake, the OneDrive of the Data world.
 OneLake is not only a storage place for data, but also a logical layer that organizes and governs data.

-OneLake allows creating workspaces and lakehouses, which are similar to folders or projects for data.
-It also offers the Shortcut feature to access data from other workspaces or tenants, or from other cloud services like Azure Storage.
+OneLake is the storage layer behind all of Fabric.
+It offers the shortcut feature to access data from other workspace or tenants, or from other cloud services like Azure Storage without needing to move or duplicate data.
 This way, it ensures one copy of data for consistent and reliable insights.

 Microsoft Fabric is designed to help turn large and complex data into actionable workloads and analytics.
 It is a powerful and easy-to-use tool that can help achieve business goals and growth.